prewired/prewired.github.io/src/pages/about.md

 coverImgAlt: Young people working together on laptops at long tables
 ---

-Many schools still do not offer appropriate computing classes, and curricula that do exist can be patchy.
-The technology industry is an ever growing one, and at the moment there are more software engineering (and similar) jobs in the world than there are people qualified to fill them.
-It would be terrible if gifted and enthusiastic young people were deterred from pursuing computing qualifications and roles because they were not aware of the opportunities available.
-We feel that this is too important and urgent to wait for schools to catch up.
+## Purpose

+Prewired is a charity based in Edinburgh, Scotland, established to:

+* **encourage young people** to become active participants in creatively using and building digital technologies;
+* **provide a supportive environment** in which young people can work collaboratively with their peers and with more experienced mentors to develop their digital skills and undertake individual and team projects; and
+* **support mentors** in building on their existing strengths and in acquiring new skills by working with young people, and in demonstrating how they have developed personally and how they have made a positive impact.
-But learning to code doesn't only qualify you to be a coder.
-As our world becomes increasingly technologically-oriented, understanding the process of creating the software that powers our daily lives becomes crucial for everyone.
-Becoming an empowered digital citizen — or professional in another industry — allows people to navigate their rights and responsibilities and make informed decisions about the products and services they use, or provide to others.

-We think technology can help us towards a better world, but only if future generations understand the opportunities (and risks) it brings and the impact it can have.
+As our world has become increasingly technology-oriented, understanding how the software that powers our daily lives is created is now crucial for everyone.
+Becoming an empowered digital citizen allows people to navigate their rights and responsibilities and make informed decisions about the products and services they use, or provide to others.
+We think technology can help us towards a better world, but only if future generations understand both the opportunities and risks it brings and the impact it can have.

 ## Governance